Close Menu

 Syntax for SnapHelper RecyclerView:

 To implement SnapHelper, follow these steps.
-First, include the RecyclerView library in your build.gradle
+First, include the RecyclerView library in your build.gradle file if it is not already added.

 implementation 'androidx.recyclerview:recyclerview:1.2.1'